 But my knowing, it was not mildly deterred.
 Even when a year ago, my life and all I knew it to be, was completely shattered, my knowing not only remained intact, but its voice grew louder.
 Some people may name it their ‘calling’, mine was starting to scream.

-I deserved to be loved as I truely am, first and foremost, by me.
+I deserve to be loved as I truly am, first and foremost, by me.

 After a year reacquainting and listening to the teachings of my own true self, I knew what I had to do.
 I made a decision to commit, whole heartedly, unapologetically to who I really am, and who I’ve always been.
 I didn’t have all the answers, I still don’t, and I no longer need them, just knowing is enough for me.

 Eight weeks ago, I resigned.
 From my full time job, from the path I had deemed right, but I knew wasn’t right for me.
 I’ve quit before, and in the past, as a quitter there’s been a self induced notion that I must be a committment-phobe.
 But this time, for the first time, I wasn’t quitting, I was committing – letting go of who I am not, in order to devote myself to who I know I am, and who I wish to become.

 Last week, I travelled from my homeland Australia, here, to Nepal, my motherland.
 I don’t know her as well as I should, having only been in her loving embrace for fleeting family visits.
 I’m 28 now, it’s just simply time.

 This is what I want, it’s what I’ve always known I’ve wanted.